CampusPin Q&A

 Is CampusPin free?

 Yes.
 CampusPin is free for students, parents, and counselors.
-Search, filtering, school profiles, side-by-side comparison, and the Intelligent Advisor are public and do not require an account.
+Search, filtering, school profiles, and side-by-side comparison are public and do not require an account.

 Searching colleges